The Confidential Compute Enclave Becomes the Confessional

 AI makes the sealed-room metaphor newly attractive.
 The most useful model calls often involve the material people least want to expose: medical notes, financial records, legal drafts, employee files, customer complaints, government data, research datasets, source code, and private messages.
 Retrieval, inference, fine-tuning, evaluation, and monitoring all increase the number of places where sensitive information can become operational.

 Cloud providers now describe confidential computing as part of that answer.
-Microsoft says Azure confidential computing protects data in use through hardware-based, attested TEEs and lists confidential virtual machines with linked CPU and GPU TEEs for AI and machine-learning workloads.
-Google Cloud says Confidential VMs protect data in use by encrypting it while it is being processed.
+Microsoft says Azure confidential computing protects data in use through hardware-based, attested TEEs and lists confidential virtual machines with CPU and GPU support for AI and machine-learning workloads.
+Google Cloud says Confidential VMs protect data in use by encrypting it while it is being processed and describes Confidential VMs with H100 GPUs as protecting AI workloads across the processing pipeline.
 AWS says Nitro Enclaves create isolated compute environments inside EC2 instances to process highly sensitive data, including personally identifiable, healthcare, financial, and intellectual-property data.

 The pattern is clear.
 AI wants more context.
 Institutions want fewer leaks.
 Confidential compute offers a bargain: more useful computation, less visible data.